 Since receiving approval for this activity in September 2014, HACSM has continued to conduct biennial HQS inspections in all subsidized units.
-At the same time, HACSM has been developing an implementation plan for this activity.
-Upon implementation of the 20% standard for HQS inspections of PBV units, HACSM will also establish the enforcement procedures for compliance as described in this activity.
-At that time, if any of the units inspected were to fail HQS, HACSM will enforce compliance on the failed unit, including potential abatement of the unit.
+At the same time, HACSM has continued developing the implementation plan for this activity.
 The implementation plan includes community outreach with PBV owners and staff training as essential components for the activity's success.